Orbital-selective time-domain signature of nematicity dynamics in the charge-density-wave phase of La$_{1.65}$Eu$_{0.2}$Sr$_{0.15}$CuO$_4$

 \textbf{Understanding the interplay between charge, nematic, and structural ordering tendencies in cuprate superconductors is critical to unraveling their complex phase diagram.
-Using pump-probe time-resolved resonant x-ray scattering on the (0~0~1) Bragg peak at the Cu $L_3$ and oxygen $K$ resonances, we investigate non-equilibrium dynamics of $Q_a$~=~$Q_b$~=~0 nematic order and its association with both charge density wave (CDW) order and lattice dynamics in La$_{1.65}$Eu$_{0.2}$Sr$_{0.15}$CuO$_4$.
-In contrast to the slow lattice dynamics probed at the apical oxygen $K$ resonance, fast nematicity dynamics are observed at the Cu $L_3$ and planar oxygen $K$ resonances.
-The temperature dependence of the nematicity dynamics is correlated with the onset of CDW order.
-These findings unambiguously indicate that the CDW phase, typically evidenced by translational symmetry breaking, includes a significant electronic nematic component.}
+Using pump-probe time-resolved resonant x-ray scattering on the (0~0~1) Bragg peak at the Cu $L_3$ and O $K$ resonances, we investigate non-equilibrium dynamics of $Q_a$~=~$Q_b$~=~0 nematic order and its association with both charge density wave (CDW) order and lattice dynamics in La$_{1.65}$Eu$_{0.2}$Sr$_{0.15}$CuO$_4$.
+The orbital selectivity of the resonant x-ray scattering cross-section allows nematicity dynamics associated with the planar O 2$p$ and Cu 3$d$ states to be distinguished from the response of anisotropic lattice distortions.
+A direct time-domain comparison of CDW translational-symmetry breaking and nematic rotational-symmetry breaking reveals that these broken symmetries remain closely linked in the photoexcited state, consistent with the stability of CDW topological defects in the investigated pump fluence regime.}